thehyve/opal/opal-vagrant/README.md

 Here you should register to the datasources created before.
 There are 2 major types of datasources (identifiers and data), and you should register at least one of each.

-## Installing MySQL and setting 2 databases for Opal
+## Installing MySQL and setting 2 databases for Opal (using Puppet)

 We have a puppet file to make it easy to install and setup MySQL for Opal